NatanGrayman/Web_Application_SQL_Injection/README.md

 ## Project Overview

 This project involves analyzing security vulnerabilities in a web application, identifying and fixing these vulnerabilities, and thoroughly testing the application to ensure it is secure.
 The primary focus was on SQL injection vulnerabilities and improving password storage security.
-This project highlights my SQL capabilities and my understanding of secure coding practices.
+This project highlights my SQL capabilities, risk assessment secure coding audits.

 ## Assignment Details